-It is our goal to provide you, the filmmaker, a dark and brooding platform to display your talents within the horror genre.
-The Death's Parade Film Festival will carefully select the best of the best in regards to horror shorts, features, and animations to present to our San Jose audience.
+As always, it is our goal to provide you, the filmmaker, a dark and brooding platform to display your talents within the horror, suspense and thriller genre.
+The Death's Parade Film Festival will carefully select the best of the best in regards to horror shorts, features, and animations to present to our audience.

 The festival will feature short films and feature films from around the world, with an emphasis on paranormal, psychological and body horror, found footage, experimental, killers, monsters, zombies, gore, and dark comedy.
-For 2020 we are expanding to include suspense and thrillers.
 Visit https://www.deathparadefilmfest.com/ for more.

 • Films that scare the pants out of us, or make us question our sanity!